marko-js/marko/docs/01-getting-started.md

 ### Adding state

 Alerting when a button is clicked is great, but what about updating your UI in response to an action?
 Marko's stateful components make this easy.
 All you need to do is set `this.state` from inside your component's class.
-This makes a new `state` variable available to your template.
-When a value in `this.state` is changed, the template will automatically re-render and only update the part of the DOM that changed.
+This makes a new `state` variable available to your view.
+When a value in `this.state` is changed, the view will automatically re-render and only update the part of the DOM that changed.

 _counter.marko_
 ```xml